fbpx Skip to content

 Chemotherapy drugs can be administered in a variety of different ways into the veins.
 One of the most common methods is through a port that is surgically implanted into the arm or chest during a short outpatient procedure.

 A port is composed of a plastic or metal reservoir that measures around the size of a quarter.
 The reservoir is connected to a small catheter that is designed to be placed into a vein.
 The port reservoir is placed just under the skin.
 The port reservoir has a soft rubber membrane along its surface that can be felt through the skin.
 During a chemotherapy session, the nurse or doctor can feel the rubber surface and place a small needle through the skin directly through the rubber surface and into the port reservoir.
 Once accessed, the infused chemotherapy drug(s) travel from the reservoir into the port catheter, the tip of which lies in a large central vein in the chest.
-Once placed, ports offer a long-term access to the patient’s veins for administration of chemotherapy.
+Once placed, ports offer long-term access to the patient’s veins for administration of chemotherapy.
 Ports may also be used for drawing blood and administering other IV medications and fluids.
 A port is placed completely under the skin, which affords conveniences to the patient not allowed by external catheters.
 For example, patients with a port can swim, bathe, shower, and exercise regularly after they have healed from the procedure.

 cancer patients procedures icon